top of page

 Introduction to Thick Client Penetration Testing

-Thick client penetration testing blog series aims to educate pen testers on Windows thick client application security testing.
+This thick client penetration testing blog series aims to educate pen testers on Windows thick client application security testing.
 We will use DarkRelay's vulnerable Windows application for PoC and testing.

 DarkRelay's Windows application is an intentionally vulnerable application designed and developed to teach pen testers about thick client penetration testing.
 If you use this application for malicious means or if your server is compromised via an installation of this application, DarkRelay does not hold any responsibility!
 It is recommended to install this vulnerable application on an isolated virtual machine.